Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/main.md

 ## Expertise
 At 1st level, choose one of your skill proficiencies.
 Your proficiency bonus is doubled for any ability check you make that uses the chosen proficiency.

-At 6th level and again at 11th level, you can choose two more of your proficiencies to gain this benefit.
+At 6th level, you can choose two more of your proficiencies to gain this benefit.

 ## Professional Talent
 Starting at 1st level, when you make an ability check to which you apply your proficiency bonus or when you make an attack roll with a weapon you're proficient in, you can give yourself advantage on the roll.